Is Rice Good for Weight Loss?

 Are you afraid of rice?
 That's a funny question to ask, right?

 Rice is technically a seed, but it is categorized as part of food grains.
 It's a great source of carbohydrates and fiber - depending on the type of rice we are talking about.
-And rice is also low in fat and gluten-free.
+And rice is also low in fat and can be part of a gluten-free diet meal plan.
+For those with dietary restrictions, such as celiac disease, it's worth noting that rice is naturally gluten-free and can be a staple ingredient in gluten free meal delivery services.

 Since rice has a high glycemic index (GI) score, it gives a bad impression to the health-conscious population.
 A food with a high glycemic index (GI) can be quickly digested by the body, causing immediate spikes in your blood glucose levels.